3liz/py-qgis-server/doc/intro.rst

 It is based on the new Qgis 3 server API for efficiently passing requests/responses using 0MQ messaging framework to workers.

 The server may be run as a self-contained single service or as a proxy server with an arbitrary number of workers running remotely or locally.
-Independant workers connect automatically to the front-end proxy with no need of special configuration on the proxy side.
+Independent workers connect automatically to the front-end proxy with no need of special configuration on the proxy side.
 Thus, this is ideal for auto-scaling configuration for use with container orchestrator as Rancher, Swarm or Kubernetes.

 The server is aimed at solving some real situations encountered in production environment: zero conf scalability, handle long-running request situation, auto restart...